Establishing Northland Waters

 Leadership and establishment team

-During his secondment, Mr Carvell is responsible for putting in place governance and implementation leadership arrangements, developing the CCO's guiding frameworks and preparing detailed plans to support a successful establishment.
+During his secondment, Mr Carvell was responsible for putting in place governance and implementation leadership arrangements, developing the CCO's guiding frameworks and preparing detailed plans to support a successful establishment.

-As Northland Waters approaches incorporation, implementation will transition from being delivered by a small group of staff from each council to a dedicated team of establishment workstream leads.
-Once incorporated, a Chief Executive will be appointed by the Board.
+Following incorporation of Northland Waters, a Chief Executive can be appointed and implementation transitions from being delivered by a small group of staff from each council to a dedicated team of establishment workstream leads.

 By the end of Phase 2, Northland Waters' workforce will be in place and ready to perform their functions.